How often do you speak to people using your voice?

 What Is Speech Resonance?

-The vocal tract, which is comprised of the pharynx, oral cavity, and nasal cavity, filters this sound.
+Your vocal tract, which is comprised of the pharynx, oral cavity, and nasal cavity, filters this sound.

-What Does Normal Resonance Sound Like?
+What Does Typical Resonance Sound Like?

 Most vowels and consonants in the English language are predominantly oral.